 - Standing Postures eg. Vrakshasana

 Cultural asanas can actually be termed as ‘daily physical exercise postures.’
 So, we do need to practice them daily, well almost!
-For best results it’s great to do a few postures everyday or at least 3-5 times a week.
-Now that you know this, why not pull out that mat and get onto it to get in some asana practice?
+For best results, it’s great to do a few postures every day or at least 3-5 times a week.
+Now that you know this, why not pull out that mat and get onto it for some asana practice?
 Meet you next week with more on the Standing Postures.

 Neelanjana Bharadwaj – Yoga Expert